A Theoretical Model

 So now that we have looked at a gay top, let’s examine a gay “bottom”, or the more stereotypically effeminate gay male.
 These gents are far to the right on the male distribution, and their attraction zone looks like this:

-As you can see, there aren’t really any chicks this guy will be attracted to, however much of the average male distribution falls into his zone.
+As you can see, there aren’t really any women in his zone, however much of the average male distribution is.
 This is also what society stereotypically thinks of as “gay” because he’s feminine.
-And of course dumbass religious people would tell this fella that he needs to stop choosing to have immoral impulses, completely misunderstanding how reproduction works to promote diversity in a population.
+And of course religious (mentally challenged) people will tell this person that they’re unnatural, completely misunderstanding how adaptive reproduction works to promote diversity in a population.

 Now let’s put it all together: